-Cells are building blocks for all the living organisms, but they are small, range from 4 to 100 micrometer (10^-6 meter).
+Cells are building blocks for all living organisms, but they are small, range from 4 to 100 micrometer (10^-6 meter).
 We are not able to see them with our naked eyes; however, through the microscope, we can amplify the power to see these tiny cells.
 There are also many tiny creatures that we can not see with our naked eyes, such as Plankton and Bacteria.

 I am a cell biologist and use microscopes to study the cells I am interested in.
 I am often amazed by the beauty of the tiny world that we are not able to see with our naked eyes.
 To see them, it does not require a big effort.
 My passion is to share many small lessons that you can do and get material from your daily life to enjoy seeing this beautiful tiny world.

-Below is a length scale of biological objects and the types of microscope and approach to study them.
+Below is a length scale of biological objects and the types of microscopes and approaches to study them.

 How to get started with a microscope?